smflem/smflem.github.io/index.md

 My name is Sean Fleming, and I currently [work](https://www.linkedin.com/in/smflem) as a strategy consultant based in Toronto.

-In the past decade I've also been fortunate enough to live in Vancouver, northern Virginia, and New York, and work in Calgary, Montreal, Ann Arbor, and Boulder (among others).
+In the past decade I've also been fortunate enough to live in Vancouver, northern Virginia, and New York, and work temporarily in Calgary, Montreal, Ann Arbor, and Boulder (among others).
 I grew up north of Los Angeles.
 I hold a BCom from the University of British Columbia and an MBA from Columbia Business School.

 My professional interests include:
 - Climate change (especially the energy transition)